electron/electron/docs/tutorial/window-customization.md

 #### Customize the look of your traffic lights _macOS_

-The `customButtonsOnHover` title bar style will.
+The `customButtonsOnHover` title bar style will hide the traffic lights until you hover over them.
+This is useful if you want to create custom traffic lights in your HTML but still use the native UI to control the window.

 ```javascript
 const { BrowserWindow } = require('electron')